 In recognition of his lifetime of engagement with Johannes = Obadiah, Professor Golb was granted Cittadinanza onorario per meriti scientifici by the commune of Oppido Lucano (Basilicata) in 2006.

-Numeration, Translation, and Transcription:
+Enumeration, Translation, and Transcription:

-Regarding the numeration of the documents, especially those which comprise the Obadiah Memoir: each document has been assigned a Roman numeral and a recto and a verso, hence: I recto, I verso, II recto, II verso, etc. In each instance, we also provide the specific shelfmark of the host library collection.
+Regarding the enumeration of the documents, especially those which comprise the Obadiah Memoir: each document has been assigned a Roman numeral and a recto and a verso, hence: I recto, I verso, II recto, II verso, etc. In each instance, we also provide the specific shelfmark of the host library collection.